Franz Neumann (political scientist): American exile

 Neumann's friend, Paul Massing, a Soviet spy, reported to Moscow that Neumann had told him that he had produced a study of the Soviet economy for the OSS's Russian Department.
-In April 1943, Elizabeth Zarubina, a Soviet spy in the United States, and the wife of Vassily Zarubin, met with Neumann: "(Zarubina) met for the first time with (Neumann) who promised to pass us all the data coming through his hands.
-According to (Neumann), he is getting many copies of reports from American ambassadors... and has access to materials referring to Germany."
+In April 1943, Elizabeth Zarubina, a Soviet spy in the United States, and the wife of Vassily Zarubin, met with Neumann.
+According to Spartacus Educational, "[Zarubina] met for the first time with [Neumann] who promised to pass us all the data coming through his hands.
+According to [Neumann], he is getting many copies of reports from American ambassadors ... and has access to materials referring to Germany."
 Neumann's code name was "Ruff".

-Franz Neumann promised to cooperate fully during his initial meeting with Zarubina, after becoming a naturalized American citizen later that year he appeared to become reluctant to pass secret information.
+Neumann promised to cooperate fully during his initial meeting with Zarubina, after becoming a naturalized American citizen later that year he appeared to become reluctant to pass secret information.
 One memorandum sent to Moscow in early January 1944 described a conversation between Neumann and his friends Paul and Hede Massing, in which they "directly asked him about the reasons for his ability to work" and tried to determine whether he had changed his mind.
 Neumann responded: "I did not change my mind.
 If there is something really important, I will inform you without hesitation."

-Neumann, Herbert Marcuse and Otto Kirchheimer worked on numerous projects, including the analysis of political tendencies in Germany.
+Neumann, Herbert Marcuse, and Otto Kirchheimer worked on numerous projects, including the analysis of political tendencies in Germany.
 They were "specifically assigned to the identification of Nazi and anti-Nazi groups and individuals; the former were to be held accountable in the war crimes adjudication then being negotiated between the four Great Powers, and the latter were to be called upon for cooperation in post-war reconstruction.
 For his source materials he drew upon official and military intelligence reports, extensive OSS interviews with refugees, and special OSS agents and contacts in occupied Europe; it was his duty to evaluate the reliability of each of the items of intelligence that reached him, and assemble them all into a coherent analysis of points of strength and weakness in the Reich."
 (Katz, 1980:116).
-At the end of 1944, Neumann, Marcuse, and Kirchheimer were involved in preparing materials for use by eventual occupation authorities, including a De-nazification Guide.
+At the end of 1944, Neumann, Marcuse, and Kirchheimer were involved in preparing materials for use by eventual occupation authorities, including a de-Nazification guide.
 Most of this effort was rendered irrelevant by the priorities of the incipient Cold War policy at the end of the war.
-Neumann was detached from Washington Service until September 1945, to assist the head of OSS in preparing for the War Crimes Prosecutions.
+Neumann was detached from Washington Service until September 1945 to assist the head of OSS in preparing for the war crimes prosecution.
 Just before the beginning of the trials, Neumann returned to Washington, to take up a position on the Central European Desk of the Department of State.